neri/maystorm/README.md

 ## HOE: Haribote-OS Emulation Subsystem

 * We have confirmed that about half of the apps work at this point.
 Some APIs are not yet implemented.
-* This subsystem may not be supported in the future, or its architecture may change.
+* This subsystem may be unsupported in the future, or may be replaced by another implementation.

 ## History